DhanaNugraha/FridgePal/prompt.md

 ✨ Project Goal:
 FridgePal helps users decide what to cook based on the ingredients they already have.
-The user can either type or speak their available ingredients, and FridgePal recommends recipes from a large dataset with step-by-step cooking instructions.
+Users can type or speak their available ingredients, and FridgePal will recommend recipes from a large dataset with step-by-step instructions.
+To make results more diverse and fun, FridgePal uses a "multiple chefs" ensemble approach: each chef is a small AI model trained on a different portion of the dataset, and together they suggest recipes like a panel of experts.

 ---